jflamy/owlcms4/docs/EquipmentSetup.md

 - OR --  Create a shortcut to chrome and add the following flag `--autoplay-policy=no-user-gesture-required`

-#### Master Laptop Sound
+#### Primary Laptop Sound

 Some combinations of browser and operating system produce garbled sound.
-If that is the case, you may want to use the master laptop to produce the sound (and wire your speakers to the audio output of the master laptop.)
+If that is the case, you may want to use the primary laptop to produce the sound (and wire your speakers to the audio output of the primary laptop.)
 See [these explanations.](Preparation#associating-an-audio-output-with-a-platform)

 ## Networking Requirements